-When I started this blog nearly 7 years ago, I was sewing from a corner of our family room and anything I bought came out of our family’s budget – keeping expenses down was extremely important!
+When I started this blog over 10 years ago, I was sewing from a corner of our family room and anything I bought came out of our family’s budget – keeping expenses down was extremely important!

 I was forced to find creative ways to stay within a budget, which was sometimes fun and sometimes frustrating.